pjazdzyk/lottery-web/readme.md

 Lotto|Web is a web port of the popular number lottery game.
 User provides 6 distinct numbers from 1 to 99 and receives unique coupon identifier.
 Winning numbers are drawn once per week and all coupons are processed to determine winners.
 To become a winner user must score at least 3 matched numbers in lottery.
 User can retrieve lottery results anytime using his unique copupon identifier.

-> VERSION: 1.0.0 - SNAPSHOT <br>
+> VERSION: 1.0 - SNAPSHOT <br>
 > AUTHOR: PIOTR JAŻDŻYK <br>
 > LINKEDIN: https://www.linkedin.com/in/pjazdzyk <br>

 ## Specification

 - Spring boot, web application
-- modular monolith architecture + facade design pattern
+- modular monolith hexagonal architecture + facade design pattern
 - noSQL databases (MongoDB) for coupon and results repositories
 - Docker containers used for DB
 - Redis cache for optimized results queries